The

 and them?
 She stopped feeding her family hot dogs shortly after.

-...Bottom line here is, those foods should
+...Bottom line here is, those foods should be

-dietary habits young so they dont end up overweight unhealthy adults.
+habits young so they dont end up overweight unhealthy adults.

-As for the spouse, I like to have some chips
+As for the spouse, I like to have some chips in

-Cheez-its are to me, so I make it a rule not to keep chips in the house.
+me, so I make it a rule not to keep chips in the house.

-Point being, your spouse needs to support
+Point being, your spouse needs to support your

-to avoid alcohol, you would (or at least should!) expect your significant other
+avoid alcohol, you would (or at least should!) expect your significant other to

-to not keep booze in the house.
+not keep booze in the house.
 If they wont support your efforts here, then

 relationship counseling is in order or a long talk, and I cant help you